peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-25-sermon-good-friday-Ps-22.md

 <tr>
 <th>To do</th><th>Who will do it?</th><th>Is it done?</th>
 </tr>
-Service opens with choir singing by piano (choral call to worship)
 <tr>
 <td>Have book set out and ready in the pastor's sacrity for sealing the tomb</td><td>Pastor Pirn</td><td></td>
 </tr>